dwkwan/monty/README.md

 	* pchar - The opcode pchar prints the char at the top of the stack, followed by a new line.
 	* pstr -  The opcode pstr prints the string starting at the top of the stack, followed by a new line.
 	* rotl - The opcode rotl rotates the stack to the top.
+	* rotr - The opcode rotr rotates the stack to the bottom.
+	*

 **Authors:**